renode/renode-docs/source/advanced/time_framework.md

 *CurrentLoad*

-:   Floating-point value being a ratio of *real time* required to emulate a given interval of *virtual time*, calculated as an avarage of *10* samples.
+:   Floating-point value being a ratio of *real time* required to emulate a given interval of *virtual time*, calculated as an average of *10* samples.

 *CummulativeLoad*